barseghyanartur/django-fobi/README.rst

 Key concepts
 ============
 - Each form consists of elements.
-Form elements are divided into two groups:
+Form elements are divided into groups:

   (a) form fields (input field, textarea, hidden field, file field, etc.).
   (b) content (presentational) elements (text, image, embed video, etc.).
+  (c) security elements (captcha, etc).

 - Number of form elements is not limited.
 - Each form may contain handlers.
 Handler processes the form data (for example,